mdabrowski1990/uds/docs/source/pages/user_guide/custom.rst

 - `Transport Interface`_

-For example, if you want to create UDS over CAN implementation for your own (e.g. in-house implemented) CAN network manager, all you have to really do, is to implement concrete class of CAN Transport Interface (:class:`~uds.can.transport_interface.common.AbstractCanTransportInterface`).
+For example, if you want to create UDS over CAN implementation for your own (e.g. in-house implemented) CAN network manager, all you have to do, is to implement concrete class of CAN Transport Interface (:class:`~uds.can.transport_interface.common.AbstractCanTransportInterface`).

+For network types that are not fully implemented (:ref:`networks implementation status <implementation-status>`) yet, you must provide your own implementation.

+.. seealso:: User guide for :ref:`Diagnostic over CAN <implementation-docan>` and CAN implementation (:mod:`uds.can`).

 Addressing